-This coral is a Blastomussa Wellsi species and it will encrust flat over the rock.
+This coral is a Blastomussa Wellsi species that will encrust flat over the rock surface.
 Polyps tend to be around 1″-2″ in diameter.
 This coral is a one of a kind blasto unlike any I have seen.
 It has a blood orange base with deep purple patterns and bright green lips on the mouth.
 The purple will form different patterns from polyp to polyp.
-Some with striations, others with blotches or even spots.
+Some with striations, others with blotches or spots.
 Some will even be inverse with a purple base and the blood orange botches.
-Very similar to the Deadpool Blasto and for a second everyone wanted to call it a Deadpool, even us.
-Online it looks very similar, but then one day I saw an actual Deadpool blasto strain from a major importer in Los Angeles, so I changed the name.
-Blastos are a great growing coral grown under 100-150 par with a little indirect feeding.
+Very similar to the Deadpool Blasto and for a second everyone wanted to call it a Deadpool blast.
+Online it looks very similar, but then one day I saw an actual Deadpool blasto colony from a major importer in Los Angeles, so I changed the name.
+Blastos are a great growing coral grown under 80-150 par with a little indirect feeding.
 This coral came from the ocean waters of Indonesia in 2011 and has been growing great for us.
-Doc like to place this coral low on the reef or in a shaded area set inside the reef out of direct heavy flow in many aquarium designs and installations.
+Doc places this coral low on the reef, or in a shaded area set inside the reef out of direct heavy flow, for many of our aquarium designs and installations.

 Lighting: medium low – medium lighting 75-150 PAR.

 Flow: low- medium low flow.
 Indirect good flow is best.